 Our reading room hours are changing

 From Monday 2 August 2021, our hours across the country will be changing.
-The new hours will be:
+The new hours are:

 Auckland: Monday-Friday 9am – 1pm